Insights

 Coverage Complication

-In smoke taint losses, the most common coverage complication we see relates to the location or ”status” of the grapes at the time of loss, primarily whether they were on the vine or picked when the smoke taint occurred.
+In smoke taint losses, the most common coverage complication we see concerns the location or “status” of the grapes at the time of loss, primarily whether they were on the vine or picked when the smoke taint occurred.

 Policy wording can vary, but disputes often center on whether the wine falls under “crop” or “inventory” coverage.
-The valuation differs materially between classification of “crop” (lower value) and “inventory’ (higher value).
+The valuation differs materially between the classification of “crop” (lower value) and “inventory” (higher value).

 • If the weigh tag is dated after October 9, 2017, this would indicate the grapes were on the vine when the smoke taint occurred.